MilenaMorawska/statistical-analysis-in-r/README.md

   - The complete R Markdown source file containing the analysis, code, results, and interpretations.

 - `Statistical-Methods-and-Data-Analysis-Exam.html`
   - The rendered HTML report containing the final output.
+It can be accessed by downloading it raw file and opening it locally in a browser.